 Online banking account guide

-The best way to approach migrating your existing investments data to the new Investment account feature if you are planning to use the online banking feature to automatically download all new trades, would be to just start creating a new online banking account (see Online Accounts tutorial for more information) and select your investment banking institution.
+The best way to approach migrating your existing investments data to the new Investment account feature if you are planning to use the online banking feature to automatically download all new trades, would be to just start creating a new online banking account (see Online Banking accounts tutorial for more information) and select your investment banking institution.
 MoneyWiz supports over 3700 institutions in over 40 countries.

 Once your new online banking account is created, it will download your current positions (holdings or portfolios) and you will be able to see them in the portfolio tab.
 It will also automatically download your trades for up to 90 days in the past.